Mile High Miracle: Baltimore Ravens

 After a solid 9-2 start, the Ravens lost two straight games to fall to 9-4, firing their offensive coordinator Cam Cameron as a result.
 They headed into their matchup hosting Denver on December 16 in a week 15 matchup carrying heavy post-season implications.
 Denver took an early 10-0 lead that the Ravens would not be able to close.
 An opportunity for the Ravens to make their way back into contention for the game came late in the second half, but was eliminated when Broncos' cornerback Chris Harris returned a red zone pass from Joe Flacco 98 yards for a touchdown.
-Baltimore would ultimately suffer a 34–17 defeat in what would be the team's worst home field loss of the John Harbaugh era.
+Baltimore would ultimately suffer a 34–17 defeat.

 Though the Ravens would receive the consolation prize of a guaranteed playoff berth later that day, due to a loss by the Pittsburgh Steelers, the team's recent performance (extending a three-game losing streak) led to criticisms of Joe Flacco specifically, and generally about the team's strength after having lost key defensive players due to injuries earlier in the season—to include star linebacker Ray Lewis.
 Lewis publicly announced his plans to retire shortly after, which buoyed fan support and rallied team morale.
 The following week, Baltimore clinched a playoff spot and the division with a win over the New York Giants, the defending champions.
 They finished the season with a 10–6 record and resurged momentum going into the post-season, defeating the Indianapolis Colts in the Wild Card round.